quicwg/multipath/draft-ietf-quic-multipath.md

 how multiple, simultaneously open paths are used to send packets.
 As these differ depending on application requirements, only some basic implementation guidance is discussed in {{impl-consideration}}.
-However, scheduling algorithms, that may be specified by the IETF in future, can be used with the multipath extension specified in this document.
+However, scheduling algorithms that may be specified by the IETF in future can be used with the multipath extension specified in this document.

 Specifically, while failover between Wi-Fi